The Monkey's Paw: Plot

-Mr White and Mrs. White, and their grown son, Herbert, are visited by Sergeant-Major Morris, a friend who served with the British Army in India.
+Mr and Mrs White and their grown son, Herbert, are visited by Sergeant-Major Morris, a friend who served with the British Army in India.
 During dinner, he introduces them to a mummified monkey's paw.
-He explains how an old fakir has placed a spell on the paw, so that it will grant three wishes but only with hellish consequences as punishment for tampering with fate.
-Morris, having had a horrible experience using the paw, throws it into the fire, but the sceptical Mr. White retrieves it.
-Before leaving, Morris warns Mr. White of what might happen should he use the paw.
+He explains how an old fakir has placed a spell on the paw so it will grant three wishes, but only with hellish consequences as punishment for tampering with fate.
+Morris, having had a horrible experience using the paw, throws it into the fire, but the sceptical Mr White retrieves it.
+Before leaving, Morris warns Mr White of what might happen should he use the paw.

-Mr. White hesitates at first, believing that he already has everything he wants.
-At Herbert's suggestion, Mr. White flippantly wishes for £200, which will enable him to make the final mortgage payment for his house; he then drops the paw, saying it moved and twisted like a snake.
+Mr White hesitates at first, believing that he already has everything he wants.
+At Herbert's suggestion, Mr White flippantly wishes for £200, which will enable him to make the final mortgage payment for his house; he then drops the paw, saying it moved and twisted like a snake.
 The following day, Herbert leaves for work.
 That night, a representative of Herbert's employer arrives at the Whites' home, telling them that Herbert has been killed in a terrible accident that mutilated his body.
 The company denies any responsibility, but tenders a bereavement payment to the family of £200.

-A week after the funeral, Mrs. White, mad with grief, insists that her husband use the paw to wish Herbert back to life.
+A week after the funeral, Mrs White, mad with grief, insists that her husband use the paw to wish Herbert back to life.
 Reluctantly, he does so, despite great unease at the thought of summoning his son's mutilated and decomposing body.
 Later that night, there is a knock at the door.
-As Mrs. White fumbles at the locks in a desperate attempt to open the door, Mr. White becomes terrified and fears that the thing outside is not the son he loved.
+As Mrs White fumbles at the locks in a desperate attempt to open the door, Mr White becomes terrified and fears that the thing outside is not the son he loved.
 He makes his third and final wish.
-The knocking stops, and Mrs. White opens the door to find that no one is there.
+The knocking stops, and Mrs White opens the door to find that no one is there.